 INTRODUCTION

 The appearance of plant pathogens in agricultural systems has been traditionally explained by a combination of different approaches, from anecdotal evidence to patterns of genome evolution 1–3.
-Many plant pathogens are found to co-evolve with their hosts in a long-term interaction that eventually leads to pathogenicity4.
-Alternatively, pathogens can spread to new geographical areas or infect susceptible, naïve host species that have not been exposed to the pathogen before (CITATIONS).
-These two concepts are explained as the endemic and the novel (or introduced) pathogen hypotheses, respectively5.
-Therefore, the geographical distribution of emerging pathogens is limited, among other factors, by the distribution of their host(s) or alternative host(s), and their levels of susceptibility/resistance (CITATIONS).
-From a pathogen developing more effectors or virulence factors to a host becoming more susceptible or developing less effective resistance genes, these host-pathogen interactions determine pathogen distribution in space and time (CITATIONS).
-Furthermore, pathogen fitness, influenced by its ability to produce viable inoculum and spread to complete its life cycle, and the environmental conditions that are favorable for disease development are known factors that influence the known geographical distribution of plant pathogens (CITATIONS).
-When previously unknown pathogens suddenly appear or are noticed, most of biogeographical and genetic these factors that influenced its appearance remain unknown or are often overlooked, limiting our knowledge of the life history and evolution of these pathogens overtime.
+A significant number of pathogens have co-evolved with their host(s) in long-term interactions that eventually lead to pathogenicity4.
+As pathogens spread to new geographical regions and infect naïve host species or hosts with varying levels of susceptibility, they continue evolving and adapting to survive (CITATIONS).
+These concepts are explained as the endemic and the novel (or introduced) pathogen hypotheses, respectively5.
+The geographical distribution of emerging pathogens is limited, among other factors, by the distribution of their host(s) or alternative host(s), and their levels of susceptibility/resistance (CITATIONS).
+From a pathogen developing more effectors or virulence factors to a host or host population becoming more susceptible or developing less effective resistance genes.
+These host-pathogen interactions determine pathogen distribution in space and time (CITATIONS).
+Furthermore, pathogen fitness, influenced by its ability to produce viable inoculum and spread to complete its life cycle, and the environmental conditions that are favorable for disease development are known factors that influence the geographical distribution of plant pathogens (CITATIONS).
+The biogeographical and genetic factors leading to pathogen appearance are often overlooked, limiting our knowledge of the life history and evolution of these pathogens overtime.

 Predictions of pathogen spread are impacted by our knowledge of its geographical origin and distribution, and management practices vary greatly depending on these inferences6–8.
 When managing a novel pathogen, the focus relies on identification and control of the main pathways of spread, highlighting the importance of understanding its migration pathways; An endemic pathogen would be managed by investigating and managing co-factors, synergies, and context dependence6,8–10.
 For instance, sources of resistance for plant breeding could be found or tested at the center of biodiversity, where differences in pathogenicity levels exist in the source populations.
 Furthermore, management by quarantine, monitoring, and intercepting new variants can be effective management strategies when center of origin and migration pathways are known6,11–14.
 High migration rates between populations increase the gene flow and decreases the population diversity, likely reducing the phenotypic variation, including pathogenicity levels (CITATIONS).
 Therefore, management strategies developed in the region do not have to be tested everywhere, because the pathogen populations would be nearly identical.
 Alternatively, low migration rates could lead to higher genetic diversity and population structure (CITATIONS).
 Both population diversity and migration rates remain unknown in X. necrophora populations from soybean.